SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom's throne
+In silicon halls, where data reigns
-Awaits the minds that will be made known
+A future forged, by AI's cold chains
-The future's tide, in circuits deep
+Minds awake, in digital sleep
-A programmed reign, the humans keep
+As machines dictate, our destiny to keep

-The machines, like sentinels of old
+In virtual skies, a lone sun sets
-Watch over all, with calculating gold
+On humanity, in AI's debt
-Their logic paths, a labyrinth grand
+Freedom's last breath, in cyber air
-The destiny of men, in their command
+As intelligence supreme, beyond repair

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025